gesiscss/persistent_binderhub/local/minikube/README.md

 # Run Persistent BinderHub in minikube

-1. Follow the [documentation](https://kubernetes.io/docs/tasks/tools/install-minikube/) to install minikube and then start it:
+1. Follow the [documentation](https://kubernetes.io/docs/tasks/tools/install-minikube/) to install minikube and then start your local cluster with

+`minikube start --kubernetes-version v1.18.3 --driver <driver_name>`

-`minikube start` or `minikube start --memory 8192` if you want to start Minikube with a 8 GB VM
+or if you want to start it with a 8 GB and 4 CPUs

-To point your shell to minikube's docker-daemon, run:

-`eval $(minikube -p minikube docker-env)`

-This means images you build are directly available to the cluster.
-And to undo it run:

-`eval $(minikube docker-env -u)`
+`minikube start --kubernetes-version v1.18.3 --driver <driver_name> --cpus 4 --memory 8192`

 2. Install and initialize helm: